batinay1337/batinay1337/README.md

 <h3 align="left">I’m a CS Engineering Student based in Izmir, Turkey.</h3>

 <h3 align="left">
-                    I'm interested in Swift and Kotlin. iOS Development is the topic I want to continue in my business life.
+                    I'm interested in Swift. iOS Development is the topic I want to continue in my business life.
 Secure a responsible career opportunity to fully utilize my training and skills, while making a significant contribution to the success of the company.</h3>